felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 ## Scope of Variables

 The scope of a variable refers to where it can be accessed or modified.
-In bell:
+In _bell_:

 1. Local variables:
    - Only accessible within the block of code where they are defined.